jdittrich/userNeedResearchBook/text/03_dataGathering.md

 Think of yourself as the participant's apprentice.
 The participant is the expert who can teach you some of their skills.
 This means that understanding the participant by observing is not a passive process.
 Like an apprentice, you can and should ask questions.

 > You can _ask about reasons_, for example\
 > “You did measure the weight of the flour on the scale, but the for the water you just used a cup.
-Why?\
+Why?”\
 > Or  _ask about things you notice in the environment_, for example:\
 > “Are there certain things you do at specific places?”